waitmon/Test-The-Internet-Herokuapp/README.md

 This repository contains sets of UI tests of the most common web elements.
 All tests were designed with a usage of Page Object Model pattern and Selenium Webdriver.

+Test documentation for manual testing (test cases, check-lists, bug-reports) can be found in test_documentation.xlsx file

 ## Set-up
 1) Install all requirements:
  ```